hipe/tmx/doc_test/doc/issues/029-notes-about-our-tests.md

 and B) internally we use ::StringScanner which doesn't do this either, and while scanning for ::File::SEPARATOR from the end of the string is trivial enough, like we said we don't care :P

+## :#note-2

+the "resolve test directory" magnet given a search for "X" under "/a/b" will check for "/a/b/X", "/a/X" and "/X" *regardless* of whether "/a/b" and "/a" exist. we *cannot* sanely cover the above for the myriad noent cases without mocking the filesystem, something that for now we abstain from in the interest of simplicity.

+but we can at least cover one of noent cases if we add this check here. whether this check should be moved to the magnet is an open question.